 The University’s Edmon Low Library contains and/or provides access to art historical literature, and is especially strong in foundational texts and in the areas that have been the focus of past faculty research.
 The library also provides access to most relevant art historical journals through hard copies, digital databases (including JSTOR) or interlibrary services.
 With the recent addition of faculty in newly represented areas (Medieval/Islamic and Latin American), the needs have expanded and we are working with the library to quickly acquire the important resources in these new areas.

 The Cunningham Architecture Library is also a valuable resource for art historians on campus.

-Beyond the University’s campus, the region’s museums are also important resources for the program, especially in the areas of the American West, Native American, Asian, Renaissance, and Modern Art. offer students exposure to numerous cultures and historical periods.
+The region’s museums are also important resources for the program and offer students exposure to numerous cultures and historical periods, especially in the areas of the American West, Native American, Asian, Renaissance and Modern Art.

-- The Fred Jones Jr. Museum of Art in Norman
+The Fred Jones Jr. Museum of Art, Norman